FBOR’19 Course – Saturday 11th May

 As a race committee we have to be sure that every competitor who enters this race is capable, in all the above respects, to successfully complete the course.

-So, to enter the race online you will be required to agree to a waiver release (see below) and, at registration on Friday 4th May, we will require proof of your successfully completing a minimum of one 16+km ocean downwind race within the last 12 months.
+So, to enter the race online you will be required to agree to a waiver release (see below) and, at registration on Saturday 11th May, we will require proof of your successfully completing a minimum of one 15+km ocean downwind race within the last 12 months.

 Any paddler NOT having an established record of safe finishes in equivalent races must prove their fitness and competence to the race officer before or at registration, preferably by being vouched for by organisers of other races, or you will be excluded from The Race.

-At the very least, the waiver (below), which you will be asked to sign in person at registration as hard copy, will be your statement of assurance to the Race Officer that you are fit and capable of safely finishing The Race.
+At the very least, the waiver (below), which you will be asked to sign in person as hard copy at registration, will be your statement of assurance to the Race Officer that you are fit and capable of safely finishing The Race.

 Please note that, in the event of an emergency, the rescue crews have been briefed to prioritise the survival and safety of the casualty above recovery of boat or equipment.